 a public-private initiative for the molecular diagnosis and gene therapy of rare genetic diseases (theranostics).

-Since January 2016, he is leading the Computational Data Science Laboratory (CDS-Lab), with 7 staff scientists, In the lab I lead a group of 4 post-docs (two computer scientists, one biotechnologist, one biologist), 3 Ph.D. students (one bioinformatician,
+Since January 2016, he is leading the Computational Data Science Laboratory (CDS-Lab), with 7 staff scientists, His group is composed of 4 post-docs (two computer scientists, one biotechnologist, one biologist), 3 Ph.D. students (one bioinformatician,

 one computer scientist and a biologist), and several master students.